Updated: Sep 27

 We can refuse to use any poisons and pesticides.

-We can live from a place of humility, where we ARE nature, just by another name (a ‘human’ instead of a ‘mouse’) and this enables a whole new perspective of our world and a whole new set of more positive behaviours, including using our money to purchase CRUELTY FREE products (having our day to day cleaning and beauty habits be kind, instead of cruel) so as not to endorse the torturing of animals in labs, while we also wildscape to live in harmony with our wildlife.
+We can be honest with ourselves and our planet, acknowledging that we ARE nature, just by another name (a ‘human’ instead of a ‘mouse’) and this enables a whole new perspective of our world and a whole new set of more positive behaviours, including using our money to purchase CRUELTY FREE products (having our day to day cleaning and beauty habits be kind, instead of cruel) so as not to endorse the torturing of animals in labs, while we also wildscape to live in harmony with our wildlife.